Things to See and Do

 Length: 1.9 miles

-The Putnam Trail is located on the western edge of Van Cortlandt Lake and along Tibbetts Brook.
+The Putnam Greenway is located on the western edge of Van Cortlandt Lake and along Tibbetts Brook.
 The 1.9–mile trail occupies the old rail bed of the New York Central Railroad’s Putnam Division.
 Construction of the rail line began in 1870 and took ten years.
 The last passenger service on the line ended in 1958; however some freight continued to be carried on the line until the early 1980’s.
 Throughout the trail, hikers will notice the former rail line’s passages integrated into the park’s landscape — iron bridge structures at the trail’s south end and large underpasses below the roadways that weave through the park.

 As the trail stretches northward there are several connections to the John Kieran Nature Trail.
 Further north, the trail crosses a small bridge that spans an arm of Van Cortlandt Lake.
 Across the lake are views of the Bronx skyline and the impressive Van Cortlandt Lake House.
 Van Cortlandt is the largest freshwater lake in the Bronx.
 This manmade lake was created during the 1690s when Tibbetts Brook was dammed to power a gristmill and is home to ducks, geese, swans, and other waterfowl.

-Among the unusual sights along the Putnam Trail are 13 large stone pedestals erected along the western side of the trail near a set of stone steps connecting the trail to the Park’s Parade Ground.
+Among the unusual sights along the Putnam Greenway are 13 large stone pedestals erected along the western side of the trail near a set of stone steps connecting the trail to the Park’s Parade Ground.
 Commodore Cornelius Vanderbilt placed the stone slabs along New York Central’s Putnam Division as an experiment.
 Stone samples were sent to the location from quarries across the northeast to determine which material would be the most impervious to weathering.
 The choice building material would be used to erect Grand Central Station in New York City.
 In the end, the second southern most stone, Indiana limestone, was chosen for the upper levels.
 A granite stone, third northern most stone, was chosen for the shopfront level of the Terminal.